 This course focuses on the necessary and important components of both school- and home-based instructional programs for individuals with autism.
-Issues related to developing and maintaining
+Issues related to developing and maintaining a treatment team, designing curriculum, arranging the instructional space, developing motivational systems, and data collection strategies will be discussed.

-ABA 526, ABA 534, ABA 537, ABA 556, ABA 616
+Prerequisites: ABA 526, ABA 534, ABA 537, ABA 556, ABA 616